This section addresses some frequently asked questions about Iron Arena. If you can’t find the answers to your questions, please contact us.

 DOES IRON ARENA SELL DRINKS, PROTEIN BARS AND OTHER CONCESSIONS?
 WHAT ABOUT POWERLIFTING GEAR SUCH AS WRAPS? . . .

 While this may change in the future, Iron Arena does not sell drinks or snacks.
+There is a beverage and snack machine on the first floor of the warehouse that accepts cash.
 While there are a number of gear companies we support we do not stock powerlifting equipment but we would happily help direct you where to go to purchase what you need.